theideapeople/Issue_writing/readme.md

 # Writing a helpful issue report or feature request.

-This is a guide to help you resolve a problem or submit something you would like added to your program.
+This is a guide to help you submit an issue report or feature request.
+Writing a well constructed report will help the administrators fix your issue and improve the quality of the application.

 There are two aspects to fixing a bug or submitting a feature request that will help the user and the support agent get on the same page: